Scott Rolen elected to baseball’s Hall of Fame

 Players tainted by drug suspensions again lagged.
 Alex Rodriguez was at 35.7%, up from 34.3%, and Manny Ramirez at 33.2%, up from 28.9%.

+Eight blank ballots were submitted by writers, who are eligible to vote after 10 consecutive years of membership in the BBWAA.

-Among 14 players appearing on the ballot for the first time, Carlos Beltrán received 181 votes (46.5%).
-Beltrán’s vote total likely was impacted by his role in the Houston Astros cheating scandal en route to the 2017 World Series title.
+Among 14 players appearing on the ballot for the first time, just two reached the 5% threshold required to remain under consideration next year.
+Carlos Beltrán received 181 votes (46.5%), his total likely impacted by his role in the Houston Astros cheating scandal en route to the 2017 World Series title.

 Next year’s first-time eligibles include Adrián Beltré, Joe Mauer, David Wright, José Bautista and Matt Holliday.